AQ18/multilayer_simulator/README.rst

 A design goal is to introduce sufficient flexibility so that other optical physics solvers can be swapped in as backends.
 Specific targets to be kept in mind include the `PyLlama <https://github.com/VignoliniLab/PyLlama>`_ and `py_matrix <https://github.com/gevero/py_matrix>`_ projects.

-For a showcase of the features, please see the `example notebook <example.ipynb>`.
+For a showcase of the features, please see the `example notebook`_.

+.. _`example notebook`: example.ipynb

 Features
 --------